An impressive voice over demo will lead casting directors to hire you for voice over projects and help launch your voice acting career.

 Browse our selection of sample scripts and try recording your voice while you give them a read!

 In terms of understanding when demo length should vary, consider that commercial demos that showcase your skills performing radio and television ads should last around one minute.
 However, an audiobook demo will likely be longer, up to four or five minutes, in order to demonstrate your ability to stay in character for extended passages in a story, or possibly to provide voices from different characters in a section of dialogue.
-It makes sense to settle on a shorter demo, however, if you’re not planning on recording a compilation of spots and instead hope to portray a compact read of a 30-second commercial.
+It makes sense to settle on a shorter demo, however, if you’re not planning on recording a compilation of spots and instead want to give your listeners an example of what a full length 30-second commercial spot can sound like.

 If you plan on uploading your demo to an online marketplace, you might want to keep it within the one minute margin, which equates to about 1 megabyte (MB).
 A 1MB file loads considerably fast and sounds crisp.